9 Terms Every NFT Collector Should Know

 1:1

-The two most expensive NFT sales to date, Beeple's Everyday's: The First 5000 Days (a mosaic of 5,000 digital drawings sold at Christie's for $69.3 million in 2021) and Julian Assange and Pak's Clock (a relógio which shows the number of days Assange spent in prison that sold for $52.7 million in 2022), are both 1:1.
+The two most expensive NFT sales to date, Beeple's Everyday's: The First 5000 Days (a mosaic of 5,000 digital drawings sold at Christie's for $69.3 million in 2021) and Julian Assange and Pak's Clock (a relógio which shows the number of days Assange spent in prison which sold for $52.7 million in 2022), are both 1:1.

 airdrop